Qarik-Group/lighthouse/README.md

 cp config.env.example config.env
 ```

 Open the `config.env` to add your passwords and correct settings.
+For example, here's how you'd configure Cloud Foundry:

 ```env
 ## Cloud Foundry